 The ball bearing guides in the stage should be periodically lubricated with the manufacturers recommended grease.
 The open encoder scale should be wiped down occasionally to clear it of any dust or particles to ensure trouble free operation.

-.
-Based on the program parameters, the motion controller will send a +/- 10V reference signal to the servo amplifier.
+Step 2.
+Based on the program parameters, the motion controller will send a +/- 10V reference signal to the amplifier.